kamilweb/panowie_programi-ci_recruitment_task/README.md

 ## pp_recruitment_task
-Recruitment task for Panowie Programiści company Finally version of project you can find in [dist](./dist) folder.
+Recruitment task for Panowie Programiści company.

+Finally version of project you can find in [dist](./dist) folder.
 ## Start project
 To start editing project, clone repository to your folder and run in your terminal: ```npm i```.